Actyv/Actyv-BootCamp/README.md

 3. Altlas will ask you to create a new database user.
 Create this user and remember the password.
 4. Then cliclk on `Choose a connection method` and under this choose `Connect your Application`.
 5. It will then give you a connection string.
 Copy and save it somewhere for now and replace `<password>` with your actual password in this string.
 Note: It is a bad practice to directly set password in this string.
 Later in this bootcamp we will learn how to use `Vault` for storing our secret keys.
 6. Now clone this repository https://github.com/Actyv/Actyv-BootCamp.git.
-Open a terminal in your preffered location and type `git clone https://github.com/Actyv/Actyv-BootCamp.git`.
+Open a terminal in your preferred location and type `git clone https://github.com/Actyv/Actyv-BootCamp.git`.

 ### Walkthrough

 Let's start with introducing you with the environment variables.

-An `environment variable` is a variable whose value is set outside the program, typically through functionality built into the operating system or microservice.
+An `environment variable` is a variable whose value is set outside the program, typically through a functionality built into the operating system or microservice.
 An environment variable is made up of a name/value pair, and any number may be created and available for reference at a point in time.
 Example:

 `SECRET_KEY = "My secret key goes here!!!"`